zhaochuanshen/CSCI7222_Neural_Network/Assignment1/README.md

+On Jan 21st, I rewrote Part 3 and 4.
+Originally I was using logistic regression, but now using perceptron.

+Perceptron is sort of logistic regression, with Heaviside step function.

+Generally speaking, perceptron is slightly worse than logistic regression.

+===
 This is my solution to the first assignment.

 Part 1: I used both the sklearn and the statsmodels packages to the least squared